Last update 20.12.17DORNIER DO 24 IN AUSTRALIA

 Adding to the activity at Broome airfield from late February were the civil and military aircraft of the Australian airlift to collect the NEI escapees and fly them to hospitals in Perth, Alice Springs and east coast cities.
 Among them was a USAAC C-53 41-20066 (troop-carrier model of the C-47) only just arrived in Australia from its delivery flight from USA.
 It crew were instructed to proceed from Perth to Broome on 26 February but became lost in the dark and made a forced landing in scrub north of Derby WA with no injuries.

 In the first days of March 1942, most of the Australian civilian residents of Broome had been evacuated and numerous civil and military aircraft were arriving from the NEI at Broome airfield and flying boats on Robeuck Bay, most carrying refugees which included many British and Dutch women and children.
 In addition the military retreat included USAAC B-17s, B-18s and B-24s which had escaped the Philippines through the Netherlands East Indies.

-By the morning of 3rd March, there were a total of 15 flying boats moored on Roebuck Bay:
+By the morning of 3rd March, a total of 15 flying boats were moored on Roebuck Bay:

 Catalinas: Dutch: Y-59, Y-60, Y-67, Y-70, US Navy: 2 PBY-4s, RAF: 2 Catalinas 205 squadron